-Clinical trials are fundamental to the development of new medicines and help to enhance the quality of, or even prolong life,1 whilst progressing scientific understanding and enabling earlier access to new, innovative medicines.2,3 Clinical research can also provide a vital ‘life-line’ and an alternative treatment approach for many patients.3
+Clinical trials are fundamental to the development of new medicines and help to enhance the quality of, or even prolong life,1 while progressing scientific understanding and enabling earlier access to new, innovative medicines.2,3 Clinical research can also provide a vital ‘life-line’ and an alternative treatment approach for many patients.3

 Clinical trials are at the foundation of some of the biggest medical advances seen over the last four to five decades.
 Novartis is committed to using science-based innovation to improve research and develop innovative medicines for some of the most difficult-to-treat diseases, with many studies being conducted in the UK.

-Without clinical trials, many of the medicines we rely on today would not exist.1 Clinical trials ensure that medicines are generally well tolerated and effective, and that new, innovative treatments are continuously being developed for people with different illnesses.1,2
+Without clinical trials, many of the medicines we rely on today would not exist.1 Clinical trials ensure that medicines are generally well tolerated and effective, and that new, innovative treatments are continuously being developed for people with different illnesses.4,5

-At Novartis, we understand that involvement in clinical trials might naturally create apprehension amongst patients and their families, friends or carers.
+At Novartis, we understand that involvement in clinical trials might naturally create apprehension among patients and their families, friends or carers.
 We have listened to common queries regarding clinical trials and this page provides answers to some of the most frequently asked questions.

 NOVARTIS AND CLINICAL TRIALS